 Education leaders across the education systems and workforce development systems need to meet much more frequently, in more depth, and with more personnel dedicated to the task.
 By working together these systems can strengthen pathways for students and improve results.

-In each of these areas, there are clear steps for the CCC Chancellor’s Office to lead and support the work of the colleges, from modeling the kinds of organizational changes and behaviors expected at the college level to advocating for CCC students at the highest levels of state government.
+In each of these areas, there are clear steps for the California Community College Chancellor’s Office to lead and support the work of the colleges, from modeling the kinds of organizational changes and behaviors expected at the college level to advocating for California Community College students at the highest levels of state government.